USNavalResearchLaboratory/turboWAVE/docs/tools-install.rst

 .. note::

-	Tool versions are synchronized with core.
-For the best results, keep the installed version numbers consistent.
+	Tools are synchronized with core to within major and minor version numbers (the patch and build numbers may differ).
+For the best results, keep the installed versions consistent.

 Tools Install by OS
 -------------------